-Old fashioned raisin bars are a thin, cake-like spice bar loaded with raisins and topped with a creamy frosting.
+Old fashioned raisin bars are thin, cake-like spice bars loaded with raisins and topped with a creamy frosting.

-They are moist, with a tender crumb, plump raisins and perfectly spiced.
-Easy to make and are a great snack or even breakfast.
+They are moist, with a tender crumb, plump raisins, and perfectly spiced.
+They are easy to make and are a great snack or even breakfast.

 I couldn’t keep my husband away from them.
 Needless to say, these did not last long at our house.